EFForg/congress_forms/README.md

 )
 ```

-For Senate offices, this will fill out the representative's contact form by with a headless instance of Google Chrome.
+For Senate offices, this will fill out the representative's contact form with a headless instance of Google Chrome.
 For House offices, messages are submitted through the Communicating with Congress (CWC) API.

 ### CLI Usage